Identifying Hazards and Communicating Risks

 - Treatment B has a one-third possibility of saving all 600 people, and a two-thirds probability of saving no one.

 Purely mathematically, the options are equivalent—saving 200 versus a one-third chance of saving 600.
-But most people opt for Treatment A because the certainty of saving 200 lives overrides the risk of losing 600.
+But most people opt for Treatment A because the certainty of saving 200 lives overrides the two-thirds risk of losing 600.
 However, things change when Treatment A is expressed as a loss:

 - Treatment A will allow 400 people to die.